How to build and launch a successful consumer mobile app: Step 2 – get your first 1,000 users

 Programmatic SEO uses data and automation tools to produce pages at scale.
 Transit, a public transit app, accelerated their content production using programmatic SEO in 2023.
 Their landing page count skyrocketed from under 300 to 10,000-21,000.
 These new landing pages highlight specific commutes using regional transportation methods, like buses, subways, and trains.

-For example, Transit has a page for "NYC Subway Q Train" and another for "Dublin Bus 27".
+For example, Transit has a page for "NYC Subway Q Train" and another for "Dublin Bus 27."
 This means thousands of pages, all following the same template but with unique, valuable information for each specific route.

 3. Communities & Events

 Communities and events let you build relationships and trust with potential users before asking them to download your app.
-Whether through in-person gatherings or online forums, these channels work when your app requires explanation, targets a specific niche, or benefits from word-of-mouth within tight-knit groups.

 Events

-Events are one of the most underrated growth strategies, especially in the early days when you're still figuring out product-market fit.
-Unlike digital channels where you're competing for attention, events give you undivided face-time with potential users who are genuinely interested in your space.
+Events are one of the most underrated growth strategies, especially in the early stage when you're still figuring out product-market fit.
+Here's how some of the biggest consumer apps got started using this strategy:

-Airbnb: Used events as a core strategy to launch new cities.
-They would organize meetups with local hosts, do outreach encouraging targeted guests to try hosting, and run on-the-ground host referral campaigns
+• Airbnb: Used events as a core strategy to launch new cities.
+They would organize meetups with local hosts, do outreach encouraging targeted guests to try hosting, and run on-the-ground host referral campaigns.

-Headspace: Started by doing guided meditation events around the UK, where they would talk about the benefits of meditation and lead group meditation sessions.
+• Headspace: Started by doing guided meditation events around the UK, where they would talk about the benefits of meditation and lead group meditation sessions.

-Tinder: Hosted exclusive parties at colleges where the 'entry ticket' was showing the app installed on your phone.
+• Tinder: Hosted exclusive parties at colleges where the 'entry ticket' was showing the app installed on your phone.

 Online Communities